 I sorted the following table using the Baseball Reference version of wins above replacement (WAR).
 This isn’t an endorsement of the metric as a benchmark for measuring players.
-However, it facilitates categorizing players from various eras or those who played different positions.
+However, it simplifies categorizing players from various eras or those who played different positions.

 To assist with comparisons, I highlighted the previously mentioned metrics when players were better than Martinez.
 It didn’t take long.

 Only Frank Thomas, Jeff Bagwell, Ken Griffey Jr, Mike Piazza, Wade Boggs, and Tony Gwynn topped Martinez in any category.
-Thomas was the lone player besting the former Mariner more than once.
+Thomas and Bagwell were the only players besting the former Mariner more than once.
 The “Big Hurt” was a first ballot Hall of Famer, as were Griffey, Boggs, and Gwynn.

 That brings up an important issue for Mariner fans to remember about their beloved Edgar.
-He wasn’t a first ballot Hall of Famer like his teammate Ken Griffey.
+He wasn’t deserving of first ballot selection like former teammate Ken Griffey.
 But, the two-time batting champion’s production does compare very well to his peers.